-- Carports, garages, gazebos, pergolas, trash enclosures, dune walkovers, pools and other structures are at the discretion of the appropriate review authority. - Houses with 3 heated and/or finished levels are allowed, but the heated area of the third level cannot exceed 1/3 of the heated area of the second level.
+- Houses with 3 heated and/or finished levels are allowed, but the heated area of the third level cannot exceed 1/3 of the heated area of the second level.
 No more than three heated and/or finished levels will be approved. - Parking areas and drives that do not project more than 8 inches above natural grade may extend beyond the setback to within 7' of any property line or vehicular Easement lines. - Dune Walk-overs are allowed seaward beyond Leisure Property Setback Line.
 Maximum width 48".

-- The maximum width for a house on a gulf front lot is sixty (60) feet, including porches, decks and stairs. - The total building height from the lowest average natural grade elevation, along the building perimeter to highest point of any part of the building (roof ridge, widow's walk, chimney top, vent, etc.) shall not exceed forty-seven (47) feet. - Parking areas and drives that do not project more than 8 inches above natural grade may Homes must maintain a minimum 50' setback from certified wetlands. - See site planning and setbacks on pages 11-12 for additional development standards.
+- The total building height from the highest natural grade elevation (as per Franklin Co.
+Ordinance 2013-06), within the proposed building's perimeter to highest point of any part of the building (roof ridge, widow's walk, chimney top, vent, etc.) shall not exceed forty-seven (47) feet (as per Franklin Co.
+Ordinance 2013.06), except as may otherwise be approved by ARC.
+ARC shall not issue roof height elevations exceeding Franklin County's determinations. - Homes must maintain a minimum 50' setback from certified wetlands. - See site planning and setbacks on pages 11-12 for additional development standards.